gregrickaby/nextjs-wordpress/docs/development.md

 ### Page/Post Previews

 Previewing pages and posts is supported.
 Simply click "preview" in the WordPress admin and you'll be taken to the frontend where you can see a preview.

 ---

+### Comments

+Comments, Gravatars, nested comments, and comment moderation are all supported.

+> Note: Comments are held for moderation by default.
+You can change this in the WordPress admin under "Settings" > "Discussion".

+---